olewsaa/amateur-radio/pat-doc/config.json.md

 - 8515,  ARDOP.
 - 5000, PAT web server (if set to 5000 in config).

-Most of these communicate on the same system which is referred to a localhost (127.0.0.1 if an ip number is needed).
-In principle the other programs might run on different systems, a common example is gpsd, then both a valid ip address and the port number should be supplied (most gpsd clients have 2947 set as a default).
+Most of these communicate on the same host which is referred to a localhost (127.0.0.1 if an ip number is needed).
+In principle the other programs might run on different hosts, a common example is gpsd, then both a valid ip address and the port number should be supplied (althrough most gpsd clients use the default 2947).

 ### JSON format
 The json format is fairly simple, but all brackets and commas need to match.